Home > Car Care > 10 tips on how to spot signs of problems when test driving a used car

 A vibration felt inside when driving can be caused by many reasons, including a bad tire, bent rims, drivetrain problem or other issues.
 Basically, if there is an abnormal noise or vibration, it's a sign of some problem.

 If in doubt, test drive another car of the same make and model to compare.

-8. Does the vehicle hold the road well?
+8. Is the vehicle holding the road well?